DWU CONSULTING — AI RESEARCH

 Changelog

 The Air Travel Consumer Report (ATCR) is a monthly statistical report published by the Bureau of Transportation Statistics (BTS) on behalf of the U.S. Department of Transportation.
 It provides data on airline service quality, on-time performance, baggage handling, involuntary denied boarding, and consumer complaints.
-The ATCR is the primary government-produced source for airline operational performance metrics, making it essential reading for airport operators, airline partners, consumers, and policy makers.
+The ATCR is one of the primary government sources for airline operational performance metrics.
+It is used in capacity planning by airport operators, referenced by airline operations teams, cited in policy analysis, and accessed by consumers evaluating carrier performance.

-The ATCR has been published monthly since 1987, making it one of the longest-running government transportation statistics programs.
-The report draws data from carrier filings under 14 CFR Part 234 (the same regulation governing Form 41 financial reporting), ensuring consistent, auditable data from all certificated air carriers operating scheduled service to/from U.S. airports.
+The ATCR has been published monthly since 1987 (BTS records).
+The report draws data from carrier filings under 14 CFR Part 234 (Airline Service Quality Performance Reports).
+Form 41 financial reporting is governed by 14 CFR Part 241, not Part 234.
+This ensures consistent, auditable data from all certificated air carriers operating scheduled service to/from U.S. airports.

-The ATCR is not a statistical sample—it is a complete census of service quality data from all carriers, making it highly reliable for industry-wide benchmarking and trend analysis.
-A typical ATCR report covers 15–20 major carriers (the "reporting marketing carriers" or RMCs) that represent approximately 90% of U.S. domestic passenger traffic.
+The ATCR is not a statistical sample—it is a complete census of service quality data from all carriers (BTS methodology) for industry-wide benchmarking and trend analysis.
+ATCR reports cover the reporting marketing carriers (RMCs), which included 15–20 carriers representing 90% of U.S. domestic passenger traffic (BTS T-100, 2024).

 Publication Schedule and Data Availability